ITP-xStory/p5js-shaders/docs/examples/texture_coordinates.md

 # Texture Coordinates
-### This is a more advanced texture coordinate example.
+### This is an example showig how texture coordinates can be manipulated to duplicate variations of one image.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe